-If your child has a fever or is otherwise ill, it is best to keep the child at home, rather than send him/her to school where others may be exposed to infection.
+If your student has a fever or is otherwise ill, or has come into direct contact with someone who has COVID-19, it is best to keep the student at home, rather than send him/her to school where others may be exposed to infection.
 Students who come to the reception desk with a fever will be sent home upon parent contact.
 Students must be fever-free for at least 24 hours before returning to school.
 Each family should have an emergency card on file.
 Please see the section on medication for additional information regarding prescription and OTC medications.